aglee/AdventOfCode2020-app/AdventOfCode2020-app/Day16/Day16_Discussion.md

 I find simple typealiases sometimes help with readability, e.g. `typealias Ticket = Array<Int>`.
 It seems easier for my brain to see `Ticket` and remember it's an array of integers than to see an array of integers and remember it's there to represent a ticket.

+Afterwards I remembered I could have used a `groupedLines` function that I'd written for an earlier puzzle this year, precisely for the case where the input uses empty lines to separate sections.
+It would have saved me a couple of minutes.